-This document is part of the Getting Started with AEM Mobile Guide, a recommended starting point for AEM Mobile reference.
+This document is part of the Getting Started with Adobe Experience Manager (AEM) Mobile Guide, a recommended starting point for AEM Mobile reference.

-There’s a number of steps that need to come together before content authors can start to generate targeted content for mobile apps: There’s getting the right set of permissions for users and groups, creating cloud services, configuring the application for the activity, and finally generating the content.
+There are several steps that must come together before content authors can start to generate targeted content for mobile apps: There’s getting the right set of permissions for users and groups, creating cloud services, configuring the application for the activity, and finally generating the content.

-The assumption going forward is that the AEM Mobile Hybrid Reference Application has been successfully deployed and accessible via the AEM Mobile Dashboard.
+The assumption going forward is that the AEM Mobile Hybrid Reference Application has been successfully deployed and accessible by way of the AEM Mobile Dashboard.

-Users that need access to the personalization console need to be part of the
+Users that need access to the personalization console must be part of the

 target-activity-authors group.
 It is suggested that as part of the users and group setup that the target-activity-group should be added to the apps-admins group.
-By adding the target-activity-authors group this will allow users ability to see the Personalization navigation menu entry.
+By adding the target-activity-authors group, this allows users the ability to see the Personalization navigation menu entry.

-Forgetting to add the users or groups that you want to have access to the personalization admin console to the target-activity-authors group will prevent users from seeing the personalization console.
+Forgetting to add the users or groups that you want to have access to the personalization Admin Console to the target-activity-authors group prevents users from seeing the personalization console.

-To get targeted content working for mobile applications there are two services that need to be configured: The Adobe Target Service and the Adobe Mobile Services service.
+To get targeted content working for mobile applications, there are two services that must be configured: The Adobe Target Service and the Adobe Mobile Services service.
 The Adobe Target Service provides the engine for processing client requests and returning the personalized content.
 The Adobe Mobile Services service provides the connection between the Adobe services and the mobile application via the ADBMobileConfig.json file which is consumed by the AMS Cordova plugin.
-From the AEM Mobile Dashboard you can configure your application by adding the two services.
+From the AEM Mobile Dashboard, you can configure your application by adding the two services.

-From the Select a Configuration dropdown you can either create a new configuration or select from an existing one.
-To create a new configuration select “Create Configuration” from the dropdown.
+From the Select a Configuration drop-down, you can either create a configuration or select from an existing one.
+To create a configuration, select “Create Configuration” from the dropdown.
 Enter a title for the Target configuration.
 Enter your client code, email, and password that are associated with your Target account.
-If you do not know the values for these fields contact the Adobe Target support.
+If you do not know the values for these fields, contact the Adobe Target support.
 Click the “Verify” button to validate the credentials.
 Once verified, click the Submit button to create the cloud service.

-After completion of the wizard the Manage Cloud Service tile will contain the Target cloud service, however it contains a warning about a missing Adobe Mobile Service account.
+After completion of the wizard, the Manage Cloud Service tile contains the Target cloud service, however it contains a warning about a missing Adobe Mobile Service account.

-It is necessary to link a Adobe Mobile Services (AMS) account to the application as well, the AMS service provides the required ADBMobileConfig.json file which contains the Target client code information.
-Before creating an association with the AMS account, the AMS account needs to be modified by a user that has permissions to AMS.
+It is necessary to link an Adobe Mobile Services (AMS) account to the application as well, the AMS service provides the required ADBMobileConfig.json file which contains the Target client code information.
+Before creating an association with the AMS account, the AMS account must be modified by a user that has permissions to AMS.

 Now that the client code has been associated with the mobile application, when the AMS cloud service is configured via the Adobe Mobile Dashboard the settings for the service settings will be delivered via the ADBMobileConfig.json file.